d4nse/deploypop/README.md

-# Deploy POP!
+# deploypop
+This is a script designed to get Pop!_OS up and running with stuff I need.

 ## TODO
-- [ ] Add an option to re-install (overwrite) something if needed
+- [ ] Make basic deploy
 - [ ] Add REAPER installation and configuration alog with jack, qjackctl and yabridge
 - [ ] Add vscode installation and configuration
+- [ ] Add an option to re-install (overwrite) something if needed

 ## Notes
-Some notes on how to do automation in Gnome
 Some packages to keep in mind:
 #### APT
 - ttf-mscorefonts-installer